 Dental care is an important part of maintaining a healthy lifestyle, as oral health is connected to health issues in other parts of the body.

-Dentists can work in a variety of settings, such as in private practice—either on their own or with a partner—or in an outpatient care center, among others.
+The U.S. Bureau of Labor Statistics (BLS) projects there to be a 6% increase in available dentist jobs from 2021 to 2031.
+Dentists can work in a variety of settings, such as in private practice — either on their own or with a partner — or in an outpatient care center, among others.

 Individual universities determine which degree is awarded, but they are both approved by the Commission on Dental Accreditation (CODA), a part of the American Dental Association (ADA).
 Whichever degree a dental graduate is awarded, chances are they may also have hundreds of thousands of dollars worth of student loan debt to contend with after graduation.